Svenito/kthnxbai/README.md

 and it will create thumbnails, determine if the image is animated and import the data into the database.
 Thumbnails and original images are then moved to the path set by the IMAGE_PATH config variable.

+To run locally simply

+    python manage.py runserver

+will serve on port 5000

 Other
 -----